 By the way, here’s the ZZ Top song from the beginning of the movie that Nick incorrectly disparaged as being a knock-off of “I’m Turning Japanese.”
 It makes sense in context!

 We’ll be hitting up the Terry Gilliam movie “12 Monkeys” on our next episode, combined with “La Jetee,” the French short that inspired the film.
-You can check it out on Vimeo (but you might want to find it in French with subtitles instead).
+You can check it out on Vimeo or on filme porno (but you might want to find it in French with subtitles instead).

 Now you can check out the Paradox page on Facebook, and if you’re enjoying the podcast, please consider dropping us a review wherever you subscribe or supporting Paradox with your own financial contributions!
 It all helps us make this possible!